What the Pennsylvania CROWN Act Means for Employers

 What is the CROWN Act?

 Cue the CROWN Act.
-Serving as an acronym for “Creating a Respectful and Open World for Natural Hair,” the CROWN Act would be a new law prohibiting employment discrimination based on hair style and hair texture (effectively extending state law employment discrimination protections regarding color, race, national origin, and religion already in place under the Pennsylvania Human Relations Act (PHRA).
-Many other states have already passed their own version of the CROWN Act, including, but not limited to Alaska, Minnesota, Arizona, Nebraska, Arkansas, Nevada, California, New Hampshire, Colorado, New Jersey, Connecticut, New Mexico, Delaware, New York, Illinois, Oregon, Kentucky, Tennessee, Louisiana, Texas, Maine, Vermont, Maryland, Virginia, Massachusetts, Washington, and Michigan.
+Serving as an acronym for “Creating a Respectful and Open World for Natural Hair,” the CROWN Act is an amendment of the PHRA that prohibits employment discrimination based on hairstyle, hair texture, as well as religious head coverings (effectively extending state law employment discrimination protections regarding color, race, national origin, and religion already in place under the PHRA).
+Many other states have already implemented their own version of the CROWN Act, including, but not limited to Alaska, Minnesota, Arizona, Nebraska, Arkansas, Nevada, California, New Hampshire, Colorado, New Jersey, Connecticut, New Mexico, Delaware, New York, Illinois, Oregon, Kentucky, Tennessee, Louisiana, Texas, Maine, Vermont, Maryland, Virginia, Massachusetts, Washington, and Michigan.

-What would the Pennsylvania CROWN Act do?
+What does the Pennsylvania CROWN Act do?

 Studies show that individuals in today’s workplace, especially those of color, continue to face discrimination based on the look of their hair.
 A 2023 research study conducted by Dove and LinkedIn revealed that Black women were disproportionately impacted by workplace hair bias: